Living Here

 Clean Up Australia Day is Australia’s largest community-based environmental event held annually during the first week of March.
 The event encourages schools, businesses and the community to get involved to remove litter from local parks, roadsides, creeks and beaches.
 Register Online

-Great Northern Clean Up
+Great Spring Clean Up

 Cleaner Road Runoff research project